MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMEndpointProtectionSummarizationSchedule.md

 ## DESCRIPTION
 The **Get-CMEndpointProtectionSummarizationSchedule** cmdlet gets a System Center 2016 Endpoint Protection summarization schedule.
-For more information about Endpoint Protection summarization schedules, see [How to Monitor Endpoint Protection in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh508769(v=technet.10)) on TechNet.
+For more information about Endpoint Protection summarization schedules, see [How to Monitor Endpoint Protection in Configuration Manager](https://docs.microsoft.com/mem/configmgr/protect/deploy-use/monitor-endpoint-protection).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.